Skip to content

 Have you ever felt a headache coming on right before a storm?
 You’re not imagining it.
 Michigan's weather can be a major factor for those of us prone to migraines.
 Sudden changes in barometric pressure, temperature, or humidity can disrupt your body’s delicate balance and trigger an attack.
 High winds and even changes in altitude when traveling can have a similar effect.
 These environmental shifts can cause biological changes that lead to head pain.
 While you can’t control the weather, recognizing it as a potential trigger allows you to be more prepared.
 On days with dramatic weather swings, you can focus on controlling other factors, like getting enough rest and staying hydrated, to give your body extra support.

-Everyday Diet and Lifestyle Triggers
+Common Diet and Lifestyle Triggers to Watch For

 What you eat and when you eat it can have a huge impact on migraine frequency.
 One of the most common yet overlooked triggers is inconsistency.
 Skipping meals or letting yourself get dehydrated can cause your blood sugar to drop and set the stage for a migraine.
 Creating a simple, regular eating schedule can make a world of difference.
 Aim to eat your meals around the same time each day and keep a water bottle with you to sip on consistently.
 You don’t need a perfect diet, but focusing on whole foods and regular hydration provides your brain and body with the steady fuel they need to function properly, reducing the likelihood of a pain-filled day.

-Local and Seasonal Migraine Patterns
+Recognizing Local and Seasonal Migraine Patterns

 Living in Northville means experiencing four distinct seasons, and for many, that means a seasonal pattern to their migraines.
 The intense humidity of summer, the dry air of winter, or the fluctuating pressure systems in spring and fall can all be challenging.
 Many people find their migraines are more frequent during certain times of the year.
 Paying attention to these local and seasonal patterns can help you anticipate difficult periods and take preventive measures.
 Recognizing that your migraines flare up in April or October isn't a coincidence; it's valuable information.
 This knowledge empowers you to build a proactive plan instead of just reacting to the pain.